4 most popular spread betting strategies

 /

 Market trend trading strategies are among the more popular spread betting strategies for share trading.
-This is because those participating in shares trading usually have a longer-term approach to the market.
+This is because those participating in share trading usually have a longer-term approach to the market.
 Trend trading strategies are longer-term trading strategies because they follow the entire movement of the market.

 However, that doesn’t mean share traders can’t use shorter-term strategies, such as breakout or news-based strategies, when the market is experiencing higher volatility around key company announcements.